 “From what I see on Facebook, your kids seem strong willed,” Sharon said.
 “I can tell by the way they look at the camera, so sure and confident.”

-“Maybe it’s an age thing, this sureness that you can do anything,” said Timothy.
+“Maybe it’s an age thing, this sureness that you can do anything,” said Malcolm.
 “You were that way, and also so meek.”
 He had difficulty dissociating her from the color pink.

 “I was in love.
 For you, I went to college to discover how I could be the best of myself.”

 “You were also an A student.
 You could not have passed on Cornell University, and your parents realized that, too.”

 “You were meant to go.
 You earned your way there.”

 “This place is for those who settle down.
 I only got into Pepperdine because of your help with nearly all my homework.”